liannebaff/Excel-Sales-Dataset-Project/README.md

 # 🛍️ Retail Sales Dataset Project

 ### 📝 Project Summary
 This repository contains an Excel-based analysis of a synthetic retail sales dataset.
-The project demonstrates core data analysis skills in Excel, including data transformation, pivot charts/graphs and VLOOKUP.
+The project demonstrates core data analysis skills in Excel, including data transformation, PivotTables/PivotCharts and VLOOKUP.
 The aim of this project was to practice essential data analytics techniques and extract insights from the dataset.

 ### 🎯 Key skills demonstrated:
 `Data exploration` `Data transformation` `Pivot tables and charts (with slicers)` `VLOOKUP` `Conditional Formatting`